jinyoungch/xyz/posts/thoughts/on-growth.md

 Coming into this job around a year ago, I did anticipate that a bulk of my work-life would consist of building and maintaining software that had already been brought into existence by people other than myself.

-Those people being folks who are much more experienced than me and, naturally, with a likely more informed perspective on how to implement solutions in the most optimised ways.
+Those people being folk who are much more experienced than me and with more informed perspectives on how to implement solutions in algorithmically optimised ways.

 To this end, I would like to acknowledge how life-changing it has been to learn from experienced software engineers and to collaborate with them.